bigscience-workshop/bigscience/train/tr11-176B-ml/README.md

 ```

 The new `BF16_Optimizer` accumulates grads in fp32.
-It doesn't shard the static buffer it reuses, which consumes 4 bytes * params additional memory, but since it's not sharding it saves on comms.
+It doesn't shard the static fp32 buffer it reuses, which consumes `4 bytes * params` of additional memory, but since it's not sharding it saves on communications overhead.
 Down the road, it'll be expanded to support sharding on demand.

 Using Deepspeed's activation checkpointing to use a lot less GPU memory: